adammharris/diaryx-specification/Diaryx Writing Specification.md

 #### `this_file_is_root_index`

 Flag indicating whether this file serves as the root index for a collection.
-If a file uses this property, it must also use the `index`/`contents`/`children` property.
+If a file uses this property, it must also use the `contents` property.
 If present, must be `true`.
 ```yaml
 this_file_is_root_index: true   # This is the main organizational hub
 ```